AP Test Dates 2021: The Full Calendar

 Administration 2 AP Schedule, Option 2: Paper, in School

 Administration 3 is arranged similarly to Administration 2.
-Option 1 is held from June 1 to June 11 and will include online exams taken either at school or home.
+Option 1 is held from June 1st to June 11th and will include online exams at School or home.
 Times for these exams will depend on your time zone; check the list above in Administration 2 to see when you'll be taking your exams.

 Administration 3 AP Schedule, Option 1: Exams are taken from School or at Home

 Administration 3 AP Schedule, Option 2: Paper, in School

 How To Manage Yourself During The AP Exam Period

 It is challenging to manage your time in May and feel ready for each AP test—it doesn't matter if you're taking two AP exams or five!

 Your AP schedule is more like a marathon and less like a sprint.
 You can expect it to be challenging.
 It is challenging to keep your energy and inspiration up during the exam period.

 So remember this vital advice; always memorize your AP exam schedule as early as possible so you can start preparing for May.